symfony/symfony-docs/contributing/community/review-comments.rst

 Inclusive Language
 ------------------

-In an effort to be inclusive to a wide group of people, it's recommended to use personal pronouns that don't suggest a particular gender.
+In an effort to be inclusive to a wide group of people, it is recommended to use personal pronouns that don't suggest a particular gender.
 Unless someone has stated their pronouns, use "they", "them" instead of "he", "she", "his", "hers", "his/hers", "he/she", etc.

 Try to avoid using wording that may be considered excluding, needlessly gendered (e.g. words that have a male or female base), racially motivated or singles out a particular group in society.
-For example, it's recommended to use words like "folks", "team", "everyone" instead of "guys", "ladies", "yanks", etc.
+For example, it is recommended to use words like "folks", "team", "everyone" instead of "guys", "ladies", "yanks", etc.

 Giving Positive Feedback